 The Origins of Castello Normanno-Svevo

 Castello Normanno-Svevo in Cosenza, also known as Rocca Normanna, is one of the most important castles in southern Italy.
-Situated on Pancrazio Hill, the castle secured the surrounding area and served as a strategic hub for the development of Cosenza as a whole.
-As early as 937, Byzantine authorities promoted the construction of a fort to protect the population from the devastating Saracen raids.
+Situated on Pancrazio Hill, the castle secured the surrounding area and served as a strategic hub for the development of Cosenza.
+The hill may have served a defensive function as early as the early medieval period, and the castle itself developed primarily during the Norman and Swabian eras.

 Norman Dominance and the Influence of the Hautevilles